splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 ---
 layout: "signalfx"
-page_title: "SignalFx: signalfx_detector"
+page_title: "SignalFx: signalfx_resource"
-sidebar_current: "docs-signalfx-resource-detector"
+sidebar_current: "docs-signalfx-resource-dashboard"
 description: |-
-  Provides a SignalFx detector resource.
-This can be used to create and manage detectors.
+  Allows Terraform to create and manage SignalFx Dashboards
 ---

-# signalfx_detector
+# Resource: signalfx_detector

 Provides a SignalFx detector resource.
 This can be used to create and manage detectors.